 The financial statements of the Company are presented in Euro ("EUR").
 The directors of the Company have determined that the functional currency should be the EUR.
-As the Company conducts most of its transactions in foreign currencies, the Company has determined the Euro as its functional and presentation currency as it reflect the fundamentals of the business as the major transactions are carried in Euro and provides a more faithful view of the Company's affairs.
+As the company conducts most of its transactions in foreign currencies, the Company has chosen Euro as its functional and presentation currency.
+Its "domiciled" currency, the Mauritian Rupee, does not reflect the fundamentals of the business as the major transactions are carried in Euro.
+After careful evaluation, the Company has opted for the Euro as its functional and presentation currency as the presentation of the financial statements in Euro results in the financial statements providing a more faithful view of the Company's affairs than by presentation in Mauritius currency.